devops329/devops/instruction/failure/failure.md

 ## Failure considerations

 Building the perfect system is usually not possible or desired due to cost and resource constraints.
 However, you should consider the impact of each possible failure along the following dimensions.
-Create a rating scale of 1 to 5 and come up with a formula that helps you prioritize which failures you want to address immediately, and which ones can wait until they can be mitigated appropriately.

 | Dimension               | Description                                                                                                                                               |
 | ----------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |